dsp-jetpack/JetPack/doc/deployment_guide.md

 ### Version 13.2 features

-**The following features are added in the JetPack Automation and the Ready Architecture for RedHat OpenStack:**
+* The following features are added in the JetPack Automation and the Ready Architecture for RedHat OpenStack:*

-* Support for the lastest release of Red Hat OpenStack Platform 13.2 including the latest updates.
+* Support for the latest release of Red Hat OpenStack Platform 13 including the latest updates.
+* Support for Dell EMC PowerEdge R640 and R740/740xd servers with 2nd Generation Intel® Xeon®Scalable Processors (Cascade Lake) and DDR4 2933MHz memory DIMMs
 * Support for latest release of RHEL 7.7 including the latest updates.
-* Support for Red Hat Ceph Storage version 3.2.2.
-* Added support for Jumbo Frames.
-* Added support for UEFI on all Overcloud nodes.
-* Added support for Dell EMC Networking S5248-ON switch.
-* Added support for 25GbE networking with Intel XXV710 network interface cards.
 * Added support for 100GbE networking with Mellanox ConnectX-5 network interface cards.
-* Added support for Red Hat Ceph Storage to use NVMe storage for OSD/Journal.
-* Enhancement of Huge Pages with JetPack CSP profile.
-* Enhancement of NUMA/CPU Pinning with JetPack CSP profile.
-* Added support of OVS-DPDK for 100G networking with Mellanox network interface cards (NICs).
 * Added support of SR-IOV offload for 100G networking with Connect X-5 Mellanox network interface cards (NICs) (Tech Preview in RedHat)
-* Added support of SR-IOV for 25GbE networking with Intel XXV710 network interface cards.
-* Added support for Cascade Lake 6230 processors
-* Added support for Distributed Virtual Router, (DVR).
-* Added support for auto-generation of .ini and .properties files for use in automated deployments.
-* Added support for VLAN aware VM.
-* Added support of Unity with Manila and Cinder
+* Added support for Dell EMC Unity storage for Cinder, Manila, and Glance
-* Added support of Octavia with Jetpack CSP profile
-* Added support of Barbican with Jetpack CSP profile
+* Added support for Red Hat OpenStack Platform Barbican for managing security keys
-* Added support of Satellite with Jetpack CSP profile
+* Added support for Red Hat OpenStack Platform Satellite Server 6.5 using the JetPack automation toolkit
-* Added support for Bluestore
+* Added support for Dell EMC H740P mini raid controller for use in storage nodes
+* Support for Red Hat Ceph Storage version 3.2 with BlueStore, a new back end object store for the OSDdaemons replacing FileStore

 ## Before